All Episodes

 Like, how do you draw a line from what's on the radio now and called country music to what was on the radio when we were kids called country music?

-Like, there's no there's no line to be drawn.
+Like there's there's no there's no line to be drawn.

-It's been infiltrated by California just like everything else.
+It's been infiltrated by California, just like everything else.

 When within my career, about halfway through it, everything changed in the industry and a lot of consolidation happened.

-A lot of people lost their jobs at whatever record label they were at or they were in the top 40 side of things and everything got condensed and they lost their.
+A lot of people lost their jobs at whatever record label they were at, or they were in the top 40 side of things and everything got condensed and they lost their, well, they all either went to Nashville or they went to country radio.

-It kind of rides right down the middle of it and becomes its own thing, and they should call it its own thing.
+It kind of rides right down the middle of it and becomes its own thing.

 Like it should have its own genre and classification.